CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

                     res = attr_secretor.secreteInsideCellAtCOMTotalCount(cell, 300)
                     print('secreted  ', res.tot_amount, ' inside the cell at the COM')

-As you can see the calls to that return the total amount of chemical added/uptaked are the same calls as we used in our previous example except we add ``TotalCount`` to the name of the function.
-The new function e.g.
+As you can see, the calls that return the total amount of chemical added/uptaked are the same calls as we used in our previous example except we add ``TotalCount`` to the name of the function.
+The new function, ``secreteInsideCellTotalCount``, returns an object called ``res`` that is an instance of the ``FieldSecretorResult`` class that contains the summary of the secretion/uptake operation.
-``secreteInsideCellTotalCount`` returns object ``res`` that is an instance of ``FieldSecretorResult`` class that contains the summary of the secreion/uptake operation.
-Most importantly when we access ``total_amount`` member of the ``res`` object we get the total amount that was added/uptaken from the chemical field e.g. :
+Most importantly, when we access ``total_amount`` member of the ``res`` object we get the total amount that was added/uptaken from the chemical field e.g. :